 The alleged victim and respondent will be given an equal opportunity to present relevant witnesses and other evidence as part of the investigation.
 With respect to allegations regarding sexual assault, stalking, domestic violence or dating violence, the alleged victim and respondent may have a personal advisor/support person of their choice and at their expense (who may be an attorney) present with them during any University meeting/proceeding.
 The party shall promptly notify the Title IX Coordinator if he/she intends to use an advisor/support person, and identify such advisor/support person.
 Such advisor/support person is limited to an advisory role, and may only privately consult and advise his/her advisee.
 The advisor/support person may not speak for the advisee at the meeting/proceeding, may not question witnesses, may not make any statements during the meeting/proceeding or otherwise actively participate in the meeting/proceeding.
-The advisor/support person may be asked to leave the meeting/proceeding if he/she deviates from his/her role.
 The advisor/support person will be subject to the same confidentiality expectations applicable to others in attendance at the meeting/proceeding.

 In addition, both parties will be given periodic updates by the Title IX Coordinator.
-For a more detailed explanation of the investigative process, as well as the adjudication process, see Appendix A, Informal Resolution; Appendix B, Formal Resolution of Complaints Involving Students; and Appendix E, Formal Resolution of Complaints Involving Employees Only).
+For a more detailed explanation of the investigative process, as well as the adjudication process, see Appendix A, Informal Resolution, and Appendix B, Formal Resolution.